MillennialDIYer/Fallback-Domain-Redirect-w-UTM-Plugin/README.md

 # Fallback Domain Redirect with UTM Parameters Plugin
 This light-weight plugin for [YOURLS](https://github.com/YOURLS/YOURLS#readme) allows your link-shortener to work double-duty.
-While still allowing you to create shortlinks as normal, it also allows you to use the domain of your link shortener as a wildcard redirect to your main site, without having to set up the link before hand.
+While still being able to create shortlinks as normal, it also allows you to use the domain of your link shortener as a wildcard redirect to your main site, without having to set up the link before hand.
 It will redirect links automatically.

 What this plugin does
 ------------